Programs & Initiatives

 Born Learning Photos

-United Way Emerald Coast has installed two Born Learning Trails, so far, in Okaloosa County:
+United Way Emerald Coast has installed three Born Learning Trails, so far, in Okaloosa County:

-• Allen Park in Crestview - in partnership with our Emerging Leaders and the City of Crestivew
+• Allen Park in Crestview - in partnership with our Emerging Leaders and the City of Crestview

 • Ferry Park in Fort Walton Beach - in partnership with United Fidelity Bank, Off the Walls Murals, and the City of Fort Walton Beach